MadeInPierre/cuicuit/README.md

   - This will always make the shopping list full of things to buy, should have a setting to disable this?
   - Settings: Familiar/Mixed/Discover mode, Flexitarian mode, Higher mood than usual, etc.
 - Super long term: Nutrition insights, C02 and water footprint, waste tracking, spending tracking, etc.
+  - Nutritionists can help you generate a meal plan based on your goals (they add recipes to your meal plan or share custom-made cookbooks)
+  - Search for local producers to buy from them, also auto recommended in the shopping list page alongside the supermarket drive mode